 Regardless, you should take note of the period the oil stays in your car.
 When the oil is losing its original color and turning darker, it’s time to get rid of it from the tank.

 The older the oil, the less its power to lubricate and be pressurized becomes.
-Chances are also higher than the engine will overheat and lose its cooling.
-The long-term consequences can be very damaging to the engine, the components and the overall performance of the car.
+Chances are also higher that the engine will overheat and lose its cooling.
+The long-term consequences can be very damaging to the engine, the components, and the overall performance of the car.

 1. An Engine Leak